An explanation of Mondrian's oeuvre by Michael Sciam

 The above indicates the overcoming of the concept of nature as the only part that we are able to perceive and its extension to the microcosm, that is to say, the foundations of life.
 It seems to me rather naive to call painting that imitates semblances realistic and to brand as incomprehensible that which, by widening the gaze, suggests the part of reality not directly accessible to us as well.

-“Art makes the invisible visible.”
+“Art makes visible the invisible.”
 (Paul Klee)

 Even the distinction between fullness and emptiness no longer makes sense since “emptiness” is just a different concentration of the same energy that generates “fullness.”
 How to simultaneously evoke external and inner worlds, visible and invisible, macrocosm and microcosm except in abstract form?